EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 ### Keeping it honest

-I'd take `ConfigWrites` to a scheduled rule tomorrow. `UnexpectedGraphClients` is a hunt, and the gap between those two is where the work is:
+I'd take `ConfigWrites` and `ModuleLoads` to a scheduled rule tomorrow. `UnexpectedGraphClients` is a hunt, and the gap between those two states is where the work is:

+- **The allowlist excludes the process class this malware is most likely to run inside, and there is no version of it that doesn't.** Spelled out above, repeated here because it's the bullet people skip: a name-based `ExpectedGraphClients` list is a statement about *processes*, and this is a *module*. `svchost.exe`, `rundll32.exe`, `powershell.exe`, `msedgewebview2.exe` and `backgroundtaskhost.exe` are all on the list, all legitimately, and all viable hosts.
+Treat `UnexpectedGraphClients` as the branch that catches the lazy implementation, `ModuleLoads` as the branch that catches the careful one, and don't report coverage from the first without the second.
+If you can't ingest `DeviceImageLoadEvents` at fleet scale — and plenty of shops can't, it's a high-volume table — scope it to the module name at the connector rather than dropping the branch.
 - **Thursday's allowlist has last week's bug in it.** The query excluded destinations with `not(RemoteUrl has_any ("graph.microsoft.com", "login.microsoftonline.com", "microsoft.com", "windows.com", "windowsupdate.com"))`.
 The hole is real, but it isn't the one I first wrote, and the mechanism is worth getting right because it changes which hostnames get through. `has_any` is **term-based**, not substring-based — KQL tokenizes both sides into maximal alphanumeric runs, and a multi-token needle matches when its tokens appear as an *adjacent sequence* in the haystack.
 So `microsoft.com` does **not** match `login.microsoftonline.com.c2.example.net`: the tokens there are `login`, `microsoftonline`, `com`, and there is no `microsoft` immediately followed by `com`.
 That's what `contains` would have done.
 What `has_any` does instead is match without regard to *position*, which is the actual problem: `windowsupdate.com.attacker.io` tokenizes to `windowsupdate`, `com`, `attacker`, `io` — the needle's two tokens sit adjacent at the front, so the allowlist suppresses it.
 Register `microsoft.com.c2.example.net` and you walk out the same door.
 A term test answers "do these tokens appear next to each other somewhere," and a suffix test answers "does this name end here."
 Those are different questions, and only the second one is the one an allowlist means to ask.
 This is the `RemoteIP startswith "172."` mistake from the AsyncAPI honorable mention wearing different clothes: an operator whose semantics almost fit, used in a filter whose job is to *suppress*, where every over-broad match is an invisible hole.
 Act II uses `in~` for exact host equality, which cannot over-suppress.
 If you need to cover subdomains, `endswith` on a normalized hostname is the floor, not `has_any`.
 - **The expected-client list is the whole detection, and mine is not yours.** Every enterprise runs Graph SDK background services nobody documented: RMM agents, backup tools, CASB shims, HR integrations, a PowerShell scheduled task somebody wrote in 2023.
 Run `DeviceNetworkEvents | where RemoteUrl in~ ("graph.microsoft.com") | summarize count() by InitiatingProcessFileName, InitiatingProcessFolderPath | order by count_ desc` and build the list from your own fleet before this goes anywhere near a schedule.
 - **Name-only exclusions are spoofable, and `teams.exe` from `%TEMP%` is not `teams.exe`.** Harden to `(FileName, FolderPath)` pairs or signer checks before promotion — the same correction the CI/CD detection needed last week, for the same reason.
 - **`RemoteUrl` is not reliably populated in `DeviceNetworkEvents`.** A connection recorded with only `RemoteIP` will never match `in~ (GraphEndpoints)` and drops out silently.
 That's a false-negative direction, which is the safer failure, but know it's there: your Graph-client inventory is a floor, not a census.
 - **Working directory means the path is unpredictable.** Because the module supplies a bare filename, `logAzure.txt` lands wherever the host process happened to be running — `System32`, a user profile, a service directory, anywhere.
 Don't scope the file query by `FolderPath`.
 Let it fire from anywhere and read the path as evidence: *where* it landed tells you which process loaded the DLL.
 - **An aggregate collapses a time range into whatever fields you name — and a field you didn't name is a field the analyst will infer wrongly.** My first version summarized the network branch to `Timestamp = min(Timestamp)` before the union, so the outer `max(Timestamp)` faithfully reported the maximum of a set of minimums, which is a number that describes nothing. `LastSeen: 29 days ago` on a host that has been beaconing every day since is how a live finding gets triaged to the bottom of the queue.
 Carry `min` *and* `max` through any branch that aggregates, and reconcile them at the top. `ActiveDays` is the field that actually answers the question anyway: a config write is a point event, but a Graph client is a behavior, and "180 connections across 28 of 30 days" is a different finding from "180 connections in one afternoon."

+  And having argued that, my first version then computed `ActiveDays`, `strcat`'d it into a human-readable `Detail` string, and `project-away`ed the column.
+Which is a subtler version of the same mistake: the number was *present* and it was no longer *data*.
+You can't sort on it, you can't threshold on it, you can't put it in an `order by`, and the analyst reads it out of a sentence instead of a grid. **A field you buried in a string is a field you deleted, with extra steps.** Carry it as a column, keep the string for the parts that are genuinely prose, and let the ranking use the number.
+It's now third in the `order by`, behind the two fidelity flags and ahead of recency, which is where it belongs.
 - **Coverage is the silent gate, again.** No MDE agent, no `DeviceFileEvents`, no finding.
 A quiet result across a fleet you haven't fully onboarded is a coverage report wearing a clean bill of health.

 Act I hunts the drop box.
 Act II hunts the agent.
 The last act hunts what the agent does when the drop box stops answering.